Common misconceptions about bipolar disorder and how to fight them.

 A bipolar disorder diagnosis is not the end.
 It’s crushing and devastating, but survivable.

 If someone recently diagnosed you, don’t let despair overtake you.
-Don’t believe everything you’ve been told about bipolar disorder or succumb to the darkness.
+Don’t believe the misconceptions about bipolar disorder you’ve been told.
+Never succumb to the darkness.

 It’s a serious disorder to live with, but what’s not difficult in today’s world?
 Mental illness is an illness.
 Some days will feel like an impossible struggle, but better days will also come.